Guyana: Biodiversity and conservation

 Southern Guyana is host to some of the most pristine expanses of evergreen forests in the northern part of South America.
 Most of the forests found are tall, evergreen hill-land and lower montane forests, with large expanses of flooded forest along major rivers.
 Thanks to the very low human population density of the area, most of these forests are still intact.
+More than 80% of Guyana is covered by forests; the country itself has over 1,000 species of trees and 8,000 species of plants, 4,000 of which are only found in Guyana.

-The Smithsonian Institution has identified nearly 2,700 species of plants from this region, representing 239 families, and there are certainly additional species still to be recorded.
+The Smithsonian Institution has identified nearly 2,700 species of plants from this region, representing 239 families.
 The diversity of plants supports diverse animal life, recently documented by a biological survey organised by Conservation International.
-The reportedly clean, unpolluted waters of the Essequibo watershed support a remarkable diversity of fish and aquatic invertebrates, and are home to giant otters, capybaras, and several species of caimans.
+The reportedly clean, unpolluted waters of the Essequibo watershed support a diversity of fish and aquatic invertebrates, and are home to giant otters, capybaras, and several species of caimans.

 On land, large mammals, such as jaguars, tapirs, bush dogs, giant anteaters, and saki monkeys are still common.
 Over 800 species of birds have been reported from the region, and the reptile and amphibian faunas are similarly rich.

 In February 2004, the Government of Guyana issued a title to more than 1 e6acre of land in the Konashen Indigenous District as the Kanashen Community-Owned Conservation Area, managed by the Wai Wai, and the world's largest community-owned conservation area.
 The Iwokrama International Centre for Rain Forest Conservation and Development was also created for the protection and sustainable use of the Iwokrama forest area.
-Since 2009, Guyana and Norway have collaborated to promote green development in Guyana while keeping deforestation at low levels.
+Since 2009, Guyana and Norway have collaborated to promote green development in Guyana and aim to reduce deforestation.
+However the rate of net forest area loss more than doubled, from 3 790 ha per year in 1990–2000 to 8 420 ha per year in 2015–2025.

+Conservation International has worked in Guyana since 1989 through its country programme Conservation International Guyana (CI-Guyana), with offices in Georgetown and Lethem.
+Its work in the country has included support for protected-area planning, forest monitoring linked to Guyana’s REDD+ programme, mercury-reduction projects in gold mining, and mangrove mapping.